mjaddis/rdss-message-api-specification/README.md

 ### Metadata Create

-A `MetadataCreate` Message **MUST** be sent when either:

-- A new work or item is created within the originating application; or
+A `MetadataCreate` Message **MUST** be sent when a new work or item is created within the originating application.
-- A significant change to the work item is executed, such as changing the title or adding / removing files.

 Typically, applications include a workflow or curation process which requires a final approval step before the uploaded work or item is published.